openminted/alvis-docker/documentation/InternalGuidelinev4.md

 - make sense to a user, record the expertise level necessary to understand the parameter

-- resource parameters should clearly record the file formats and size limits
+- resource parameters should clearly record the file formats and size limit.

-+ While declaring / making external resources available, a folder under working home directory named as resources (as $home/resources/) needs to be created and all the resource files should be stored there.
-This relative path of $home/resources/ would be ported to OMTD platform.
-These are resources indispensable for any use of the component.
-Internal resources will never be exposed to the user in OMTD.